alf-p-steinbach/cppx-core-language/docs/README.md

 * the number of variables the code must handle and update correctly is reduced from 2 to 0, and now the code can’t inadvertently change a variable, and
 * it’s English rather than a jumble of operators.

-However, the syntax support is ***not*** about replacing perfectly good C++ constructs with e.g. favorite Pascal keywords, just for readability, or that sort of thing.
+However, the syntax support is ***not*** about replacing perfectly good C++ constructs with e.g. favorite Ada keywords, just for readability, or that sort of thing.

 For example, C++ has an idiomatic construct `for(;;)` for expressing an infinite loop.
 It’s a bit cryptic to a beginner so readability could be improved by a macro, but against that: by adding a layer of indirection complexity would be increased instead of reduced, and verbosity would be increased or at least not much reduced.
 So there’s no `$loop` macro, or the sort.